-As at 31 March, 2021 As at 31 March, 2020 (vi) Exposures (Contd.)
-B) Exposure to Capital Market (Contd.) v) secured and unsecured advances to stockbrokers and guarantees issued on behalf of stockbrokers and market makers; - - vi) loans sanctioned to corporates against the security of shares / bonds / debentures or other securities or on clean basis for meeting promoter's contribution to the equity of new companies in anticipation of raising resources; - - vii) bridge loans to companies against expected equity flows / issues; - - viii) all exposures to Venture Capital Funds (both registered and unregistered) 218.45 167.35 Total Exposure to Capital Market 433.94 318.62 C) Details of financing of parent company products The Company does not have a parent company and accordingly no disclosures required.
-D) Details of Single Borrower Limit (SBL) / Group Borrower Limit (GBL) exceeded by the NBFC There are no instances of exceeding the single and group borrowing limit by the Company during the current and previous year.
-E) Unsecured Advances The Company does not have any unsecured advances for which intangible securities such as charge over rights, license, authority, etc. has been taken. (vii) Miscellaneous A) Registration obtained from other financial sector regulators The Company does not have any registrations obtained from other financial sector regulators.
-B) Disclosure of Penalties imposed by RBI and other regulators There have been no penalties imposed on the Company by RBI or other financial sector regulators during the current and previous year.
-C) Related Party Transactions Details of all material related party transactions are disclosed in note 32.
-D) Ratings assigned by credit rating agencies and migration of ratings during the year The Company has not obtained credit ratings from any agencies during the year.
-E) Remuneration of Directors Details relating to remuneration of directors are disclosed in note 32.
-F) Management Details relating to management discussion and analysis forms part of the annual report.
+As at 31 March, 2022 As at 31 March, 2021 (vi) Exposures (Contd.)
+B) Exposure to Capital Market (Contd.) v) secured and unsecured advances to stockbrokers and guarantees issued on behalf of stockbrokers and market makers; - - vi) loans sanctioned to corporates against the security of shares / bonds / debentures or other securities or on clean basis for meeting promoter's contribution to the equity of new companies in anticipation of raising resources; - - vii) bridge loans to companies against expected equity flows / issues; - - viii) all exposures to Venture Capital Funds (both registered and unregistered) 306.08 218.45 Total Exposure to Capital Market 528.50 433.94

+C) Details of financing of parent company products

+The Company does not have a parent company and accordingly no disclosures required.

+D) Details of Single Borrower Limit (SBL)/

+Group Borrower Limit (GBL) exceeded by the NBFC

+There are no instances of exceeding the single and group borrowing limit by the Company during the current and previous year.

+E) Unsecured Advances

+The Company does not have any unsecured advances for which intangible securities such as charge over rights, license, authority, etc. has been taken.

+(vii) Miscellaneous

+A) Registration obtained from other financial sector regulators

+The Company does not have any registrations obtained from other financial sector regulators.

+B) Disclosure of Penalties imposed by RBI and other regulators

+There have been no penalties imposed on the Company by RBI or other financial sector regulators during the current and previous year.

+C) Related Party Transactions

+Details of all material related party transactions are disclosed in note 31.

+D) Ratings assigned by credit rating agencies and migration of ratings during the year

+The Company has not obtained credit ratings from any agencies during the year.

+E) Remuneration of Directors

+Details relating to remuneration of directors are disclosed in note 31.